Description: This demo uses a large parallel plate capacitor to show that the capacitance varies when the air gap size is changed.

 - Start with a large air gap.

-- Use the fur to charge up the rod.
-Put the charge on the insulated plate.
+- Rub the fur on the rod, and the touch the rod on the insulated plate.

 - Move the plate closer and note that the voltage of the capacitor changes.

-- To discharge the plates, touch your hand across both.
+- To discharge the plates, touch your hand across them.

 Note: Works best with less then 50% humidity.

-Concept: The idea here is to show that the potential difference in a parallel plate capacitor is linearly proportional to the distance between the plates (V=dQ/εA).
+Concept: This demo shows that the potential difference in a parallel plate capacitor is linearly proportional to the distance between the plates (V=dQ/εA).
 The potential should rise as the plates are separated further, and should decrease as they are pushed closer together.